rs-services/rs-storage/README.md

 A volume group will be created with name `"#{nickname}-vg"` and a logical volume will be created in this volume group with name `"#{nickname}-lv"`.
 This logical volume will be formatted with the filesystem specified and mounted on the location specified.

-## Restoring stripe of volumes from a backup

-To restore a stripe of volumes from the backup, run the `rs-storage::stripe` recipe with the same set of attributes mentioned in the [previous section](#creating-stripe-of-volumes) along with the following attribute:

-- `node['rs-storage']['restore']['lineage']` - the lineage to restore the backup from

-This will restore the stripe of volumes from the backup matching the lineage.
-By default, the backup with the latest timestamp will be restored.
-To restore backup from a specific timestamp, set the following attribute:

-- `node['rs-storage']['restore']['timestamp']` - the timestamp of the backup to restore from

 ## Backing up volume(s) & Cleaning up backups